-At least 75% of the investments of the sub-fund will be used to meet the environmental or social characteristics promoted by the sub-fund in accordance with the binding elements of the investment strategy of the sub-fund.
-Furthermore, the sub-fund commits to have a minimum of 10% of sustainable investments as per the below chart.
-Investments aligned with other E/S characteristics (#1B) will represent the difference between the actual proportion of investments aligned with environmental or social characteristics (#1) and the actual proportion of sustainable investments (#1A).

-The planned proportion of other environmental investment represents a minimum of 10% and may change as the actual proportions of Taxonomy-aligned and/or Social investments increase.
+At least 75% of the investments of the sub-fund will be used to meet the environmental or social characteristics promoted by the sub-fund in accordance with the binding elements of the investment strategy.
+Furthermore, the Sub-Fund commits to have a minimum of 5% of sustainable investments.
+Investments aligned with other E/S characteristics will represent the difference between the actual proportion of investments aligned with environmental or social characteristics and the actual proportion of sustainable investments.
+The planned proportion of other environmental investment represents a minimum of 5% (i) and may change as the actual proportions of Taxonomy-aligned and/or Social investments increase.